darrenburns/posting/README.md

 posting --env shared.env --env dev.env
 ```

-This will load all of the shared variables, and then load the `dev.env` file.
+This will load all of the shared variables from `shared.env`, and then load the variables from `dev.env`.
 Since `ENV_NAME` appears in both files, the value from the `dev.env` file will be used since that was the last one specified.

 Note that you do *not* need to restart to load changes made to these files,
 so you can open and edit  your env files in an editor of your choice alongside Posting.